 Talking therapeutically with a caring, empathic, committed professional can help people to understand things more clearly or help to see issues from a different perspective.
 For me it can be about helping to bring out the very best in people while sometimes dealing with the worst, most moving human experiences.
 Having professional support to enable the process is essential scaffolding for positive change to take place.

-I have worked in voluntary, corporate, school and mental health agency settings and am particularly passionate about enhancing the wellbeing of children, young people and teenagers.
+I have worked in voluntary, corporate, school and mental health agency settings and am particularly passionate about enhancing the wellbeing of young adults and teenagers.
 Key areas in which I work include concerns about depression, anxiety, trauma, difficulties with anger, self-esteem and relationship problems.

-My practice is based in two locations in Shrewsbury town centre with private and public parking close by.
+My practice is based in Shrewsbury town centre with private parking available.
 I hold an enhanced DBS certificate to work with both adults and children.
 I adhere to the ethical framework which guides my professional approach.

-I work during weekdays and in the evenings by appointment.
+I work during weekdays and in early evenings by appointment.

 Training, qualifications & experience